Books with new Ghanada text

 • Veteran artist Narayan Debnath gave our hero a distinctive man-of-the-world look, sans moustache.

-• A comical Debnath version also appeared this year for Berajaley Ghanada.
+• A comical Debnath version also appeared this year for Byaraajaaley Ghanada.

 (Global Ghanada)